umd-annotation/umd-annotation-tool/client/README.md

 ## DIVE Interface (/dive-common)

-The DIVE interfaces handles the loading of data in Viewer.vue and manages the layout of components provided in `/src` and the state managment of the system through `useModeManager`
+The DIVE interfaces handles the loading of data in Viewer.vue and manages the layout of components provided in `/src` and the state management of the system through `useModeManager`

 ### useModeManager (/dive-common/use/useModeManager.ts)